Thinking beyond borders

 Employment income is treated as Dutch-sourced income to the extent attributable to duties physically performed in the Netherlands.

 In most tax treaties, the dependent personal services article states that the employee will be taxed in the employee’s home country if the employee’s stay in the Netherlands does not exceed 183 days (in a calendar year or 12-month period).
 Other conditions are that the salary is not paid by, or on behalf of, a Dutch employer during that period, and that the employment costs should not be borne by the foreign employer’s Dutch permanent establishment (PE) during the period of assignment based on transfer pricing regulations.
-Because the Netherlands has adopted the economic employer approach in interpreting the term employer, the employee could be taxable from their first day of presence in the Netherlands.
+Because the Netherlands has adopted the economic employer approach in interpreting the term employer, the employee could be taxable from their first day in the Netherlands.

 According to the Supreme Court’s ruling, for the application of the tax treaty, the employer:

 There is, in principle, no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in the Netherlands.
+If certain conditions are met, in treaty situations, inter-company assignees can be exempt from Dutch income tax if they do not exceed 60 working days in the Netherlands per twelve month period even though the conditions for economic employership are met.

 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.